-Chris Clark is a scholar in the field of Buddhist studies.
+Chris Clark is an academic specialising in Asian studies and language studies.
 He earned a Diploma of Language Studies (Honours) in 2008 and a PhD in 2015, both at the University of Sydney.
 Since 2012 he has been involved in a collaborative research project for the conservation, digital imaging and study of the marble-stelae recension of the Pāli canon preserved at the Kuthodaw Pagoda in Mandalay, Myanmar.
-He is currently a Research Assistant at the University of Edinburgh working on the creation of an online searchable database of Jātaka stories in the texts and art of South Asia.
+In 2018–2019 he was a Research Assistant at the University of Edinburgh working on the creation of an online searchable database of Jātaka Stories in the texts and art of South Asia.
+He is currently producing an edition and translation of a Theravāda Buddhist text in the Pāli language called the Apadāna.
 His broader research interests include:

-· Pāli language and literature
+- Pāli language and literature

-· Sanskrit language and literature
+- Sanskrit language and literature

-· Buddhism in South and Southeast Asia, particularly Burma
+- Buddhism in South and Southeast Asia

-· Textual criticism
+- Textual criticism

 Top image: Burmese script palm leaf manuscript leaf containing the text of the apadānas of Ekatthambhika and Nanda.